appwriters-dev/masterflutter/chapters/ch07-interactivity/ls01-basic-interactivity.md

 title: Basic Interactivity
 ---

-Up until now you have been using the Stateless Widgets, that's fine until you are building static layouts.
-However to build dynamic layouts and add interactivity to your app, you need to use Stateful Widgets.
+You've been using Stateless Widgets up until now, which is fine unless you're creating static layouts.
+However, in order to create dynamic layouts and add interactivity to your app, you must use Stateful Widgets.

 ## Projects